-One of Chiang Mais small wonders, Nam Tok Bua Tong(sticky waterfall), is another great day out from Chiang Mai.
+One of Chiang Mais small wonders, Nam Tok Bua Tong(sticky waterfall), is another excellent day out from Chiang Mai.
 Roughly 1,5 hours from downtown.
 And it is a favourite among kids.
-Climbing and gliding, but without slipping in the crystals clear water of the multi-tiered falls is a great way to cool off in the Thai heat.
+Climbing and gliding, but without slipping in the crystals, clear water of the multi-tiered falls is a great way to cool off in the Thai heat.

-At first sight, it is hardly the most impressive waterfall you have seen, but the source is from a mineral spring so there is always water on the cream coloured limestone.
+At first sight, it is hardly the most impressive waterfall you have seen, but the source is from a mineral spring, so there is always water on the cream coloured limestone.
 The water is rich in calcium, which leaves a substance behind on the rocks.
-This creamy coloured layer is what makes the rocks look like a stone sponge.
-To get the gecko effect you need to be barefooted when you walk on the stones.
+This creamy coloured layer is what makes the stones look like a stone sponge.
+To get the gecko effect, you need to be barefooted when you walk on the rocks.

 There are restaurants and a few tables nearby the parking.
 Officially they don’t allow you to bring food down to the lower levels of the fall.
 But you can have a picnic near the headquarter also.

-There are stairs available for walking down, if you stroll on the waterfall down there are ropes for your safety.
-The first time it feels a bit weird to be spiderman.
-You can’t believe that you don’t slip so to say.
+There are stairs available for walking down; if you stroll on the waterfall down, there are ropes for your safety.
+The first time it felt a bit weird to be spiderman.
+You can’t believe that you don’t slip, so to say.

-Nam Tok Bua Tong – the sticky waterfall is nice all year around.
+Nam Tok Bua Tong – the sticky waterfall is lovely all year round.